 University Police maintains an extensive network of strategically placed security cameras located throughout the campus in parking areas and in buildings, including residential housing.

-Fire alarm systems in buildings on campus are networked to ensure that University Police is alerted when the system is activated, allowing police and fire personnel to respond immediately.
+Fire alarm systems in buildings on campus are networked to ensure that University Police are alerted when the system is activated, allowing police and fire personnel to respond immediately.